SaaSquatch Help Center

 🔗 Referral and loyalty widget

-• Share mediums (referral link, code, and social media buttons)
+• Share mediums (referral link, referral code and social media buttons)

 • Program explanation